Fresh Strawberry Syrup is my family's favorite thing to top on their pancakes, waffles, french toast, and so much more!

 One of my favorite things to do with beautiful summer strawberries is to make a strawberry syrup.
 During the summer, when weekend breakfast pancake and waffle requests get shifted to all days of the week because vacation mode hits hard, it's nice to have a little something fresh on hand to add.

 I'm sure you've seen strawberries or several different varieties of flavored syrups at breakfast restaurants and even in the grocery stores' aisles.
-If you flip those bottles around and look at the ingredients, I can almost guess real fresh fruit is not going to be listed.
-The other day I looked at one, and the entire label read like a science experiment with everything from artificial sugars, dyes, and even flavors.
+If you flip those bottles around and look at the ingredients, I can almost guess real fresh fruit will not be listed.
+I looked at one the other day, and the entire label read like a science experiment with everything from artificial sugars, dyes, and even flavors.
 This is not that kind of syrup.
 This is the real deal, real fruit deliciousness that will keep everyone running back for more.

 - No Preservatives

-- Using on top of pancakes or waffles.
+- Using on top of pancakes or waffles or even some German (dutch baby) pancakes.

-- Stir-in for your yogurt or granola, or oatmeal.
+- Stir in for your yogurt, granola, or oatmeal.

 Tips and Tricks for Berries